95% Pinot Noir & 5% Cesar.

 Stainless steel tanks between 20° and 28°C.

-The vineyards of Irancy are located in a natural amphithéatre which protects them from the northerly winds and offers an exposure of South/ South West.
-The Irancy of Simmonet-Febvre is vinified with the traditional Pinot Noir variety with 5% of César, the oldest cultivated variety in France which one can now only find in Irancy.
+The vineyards of Irancy are located in a natural amphitheatre which protects them from the northerly winds and offers a south/ south-west exposure.
+The Irancy of Simmonet-Febvre is vinified with Pinot Noir variety and 5% of César - the oldest cultivated grape variety in France which one can only find in Irancy.

 Tasting and food pairings

 This wine is of a lovely purple colour, with aromas of red fruits.
 In the mouth, candied fruits are detected, and the wine's smooth tannins renders it a harmonious wine.
 The blend with César permits the production of such a lovely and colourful wine that is structured and well worth keeping.

 You can enjoy this wine with starters, charcuterie, red meats, game and cheeses.